Updated: October 20, 2022

 Rescale Elastic Cloud Workstations (ECW) is a Desktop-as-a-Service (DaaS) solution that lets you access your applications and hardware from any location with the cloud, consolidating Rescale’s Classic and End-to-End Desktops functionalities, allowing for better collaboration and simplification of data management in order to streamline your workflows.

-Workstations offer single-node compute and GPU hardware, as well as multi-node batch compute clusters with desktop visualization on the head In the context of computer science, a node refers to a basic...
-More of your cluster, providing an interface for you to interact with jobs set up directly from the analysis software.
+Workstations offer single-node compute and GPU hardware, as well as multi-node batch compute clusters with desktop Visualization is the representation of complex scientific or...
+More on the head In traditional computing, a node is an object on a network. ...
+More of your A computing cluster consists of a set of loosely or tightly ...
+More, providing an interface for you to interact with jobs set up directly from the analysis software.

 Some of the benefits of using workstations include:

 - Interactive solving: Scale up your machine’s hardware in order to run simulations in a visual environment.

 - Multicloud refers to the practice of utilizing multiple clou...
 More workstations: Optimize your latency, performance, and cost using workstations, built with multi-cloud support.
 Workstations connect seamlessly with Amazon Web Services (AWS) is a subsidiary of Amazon.com that...
 More, Azure, Google Cloud, and Oracle Cloud.

 - Easy access from Rescale Jobs → Workstations: Access all of your Rescale feature for data management with groupings of result...
 More directly from a A workstation is a powerful computer system designed for pro...
 More so that you no longer have to drag and drop files.

 - 1000+ Applications and On-Demand Licensing is a legal tool granting users the rights to use, ...
 More: License over 1000+ engineering software applications on the fly using the newest hardware, only paying when you use it versus paying upfront.